-This is the meat of the action queue, containing the actions that you want the character to perform.
+This is the main meat of the action queue, containing the actions that you want the character to perform.
 There is a list of actions here.
 The vast majority of these are self-explanatory.
 Many just tell the character to strike a pose or walk somewhere.
-The commands between \$C0 and \$C4 allow you to change how fast the character walks when they move.
+The commands from \$C0-\$C4 allow you to change how fast the character walks when they move.
 Ignore the commands related to branching or setting event bits for now; these will be covered in later sections of the tutorial.

 By default, a character will actually take footsteps when they are told to move somewhere.
-If you execute the \$80 command (Move character up 1 tile) and then the \$82 command (Move character down 1 tile), the character will take one step upwards and one step downwards.
-If your intention was to make a character float up and down while facing towards the camera, these footsteps would need to be disabled by placing a \$C7 command in the character's action queue.
+If you execute the \$80 command (Move character up 1 tile), then the \$82 command (Move character down 1 tile), the character will take one step upwards and one step downwards.
+If your intention was to make a character float up and down while facing forwards, these footsteps would need to be disabled by placing a \$C7 command in the character's action queue.
 In other words, the middle of your action queue might contain the following commands: CE C7 80 82.

-You should also take note of the \$E0 command.
-Delays tend to be important in action queues because it takes a very short amount of time for characters to strike poses.
+You should also take note of the E0 command.
+Delays tend to be very important in action queues because it takes a very short amount of time for characters to strike poses.
 Let's say that you want a character to shake their head back and forth.
-You may be tempted to alternate between the \$23 and \$63 commands.
-Unfortunately, the character will alternate so quickly between the "Front, head turned (left)" and "Front, head turned (right)" poses that the player won't be able to see it!
+You may be tempted to alternate between \$23 and \$63.
+Unfortunately, the game will switch between \$23 and \$63 so quickly that the player won't be able to see it!
 Inserting a short delay between these poses will fix the issue.
 Instead of using 23 63 23 63, you might want to use 23 E0 01 63 E0 01 23 E0 01 63.
 Unfortunately, even the shortest delay (\$01) is too long for some purposes.
 To create a very tiny delay, we can create four tiny action queues in a row, instead of creating one action queue with all four head-shaking poses in it.
 You will see an example of this below.

 All action queues need to be ended with the \$FF command.
 Once you have finished the body of your queue, don't forget to count how long it is and fill in the second byte.
-The \$FF command should also
+The \$FF command at the end should also be included in this count.